Sofski93/Project2/README.md

 During development of this application, I regularly tested the responsiveness of the site using Google Chrome's Developer tools.
 In my CSS media query rules, I used 2 separate breakpoints to design the site for different screen sizes.
 + 800px width and below (medium screen size)
 + 600px width and below (small screen size)

-### Button Enabling/Disabling
-In order to effectively control the game functions, certain buttons have to be enabled or disabled depending on user interaction.
-When a question has been loaded, the "next question" button is disabled until the user has clicked an answer.
-When an answer is clicked the "next question" button is re-enabled, but the question buttons are disabled to disallow the user from having a second chance to answer the question.
-This process is repeated for all 10 questions.

 ## Validator Testing
 The HTML of the website was tested using the validator at https://validator.w3.org/.
 No errors were reported.